 The Ohio Cardinal

-A state ornithological journal, in the form of The Ohio Cardinal, to continue to enter occurrences of birds into the formal record, publish articles of lasting interest, record significant field observations, publicize important decisions of the Ohio Bird Records Committee, and otherwise serve as the journal of record for ornithology for the state.
+For over 35 years, a state ornithological journal, The Ohio Cardinal, continues to enter occurrences of birds into the formal record, publish articles of lasting interest, record significant field observations, publicize important decisions of the Ohio Bird Records Committee, and otherwise serve as the journal of record for ornithology for the state.
 All OOS members receive the Cardinal, and others are welcome to subscribe.

 A quarterly membership newsletter, The Cerulean is the quarterly newsletter of the Ohio Ornithological Society.
 It offers timely information regarding upcoming field trips and meetings, recent bird sightings and current hot spots, trip reports, as well as other pertinent information about birds and birding in Ohio.
 A subscription to The Cerulean is included among the benefits of membership in the OOS.